 Learning differences – making language teaching inclusive In this course you will explore the main specific learning differences you are likely to see in your classes.
-We look at how we process information, what problems this can cause and what solutions we can use to overcome these; proven teaching strategies including multisensory learning techniques.
-The course will support you in the inclusive classroom by equipping you a toolbox of activities, resources and techniques that can help learners engage and acquire language.
-Apply
+We look at how we process information, what problems this can cause and what solutions we can use to overcome these challenges, including using proven teaching strategies such as multisensory learning techniques.
+The course will support you in the inclusive classroom by equipping you with a toolbox of activities, resources and techniques that can help learners engage and acquire language.
+Go to online version

 Is this course for you?Location: Norwich